helenclx/leilukin-site/src/pages/explorelinks/navbarlinks/about.md

 [Check out my Now page](/now) to learn what I am doing currently.

+I have been featured in other media as well; see my [Featured page](/featured) for more.

 ### Contact Me

 The best way to contact me is via email: [{{ sitemeta.siteAuthor.emailEncoded }}]({{ sitemeta.siteAuthor.emailDecoyUrl }}){rel="nofollow, noindex"}.
 Using [plain text email](https://useplaintext.email/) is encouraged.